Success Metrics

 Success Metrics Reports are defined on a per-user basis.
 A report created by one user will not be visible to others.

 The resulting report has six sections, each presenting a visualization for application data.
-Please note that Success Metrics reports are defined on a per-user basis.
-A report created by one user will not be visible to others.

 • 12-Week Policy Violation Activity